vosaul/status.im/content/tutorials.md

 http-server
 ```

 > In a new terminal window run the port forwarding and DApp connection stuff.
 It is important to pass in the `--ip` flag with the IP address listed by Console once you have selected the `debug` option and turned it on.
-You should already have enabled adb port forwarding on 5561 if you are using an Android device.

 ```shell
 status-dev-cli add '{"whisper-identity": "hello-bot", "dapp-url": "http://<MACHINE-IP>:8080/", "name": "Hello"}' --ip <DEVICE-IP>